coraldodgingaquaware/coraldodgingaquaware.github.io/index.md

 ### Add surf break page

-Add a surf break to the Mongo database.
+Add a surf break if logged in.
 The changes is sent to the Mongo database and updated throughout the app.

 ![Surf Breaks](/Images/addPage.png)